 Why are They Prescribed?

-The legal forms of these drugs are usually prescribed as painkillers.
+The legal forms of these are usually drugs prescribed as painkillers.
 They’re especially helpful with severe or acute pain, such as discomfort after surgeries or major accidents.

 Sometimes these drugs are prescribed for chronic pain.
 While they offer effective pain relief, they also have the potential to quickly lead to addiction and dependency.